 The Department pays the entire cost of the Family Death Benefit Allowance program.
-Due to the size of the general reserve, contributions have been temporarily suspended since January 1, 1993.
+Due to the size of the general reserve, contributions were temporarily suspended starting January 1, 1993.
+The contribution was restarted effective January 1, 2016.
 A history of contribution rates for this Fund is displayed in Section 4, Exhibit I. The Supplemental Family Death Benefit Allowance plan was adopted effective September 7, 1981.
 A monthly allowance of \$200 was provided to each surviving spouse or child, subject to a maximum of \$410 per family.
 On February 18, 2003, the monthly allowance was raised to \$520 for each surviving spouse or child, in addition to the amounts payable from the Family Death Benefit Allowance Fund, subject to a maximum of \$1,066 for the total of additional allowances.
 The increases were also applied retroactively to July 1, 2001.